 \section{Abstract}

-This paper addresses the problem of image reconstruction for region-of-interest (ROI) computed tomography (CT).
-While model-based iterative methods can be used for such a problem, their practicability is often limited due to tedious parameterization and slow convergence.
-In addition, inadequate solutions can be obtained when the retained priors do not perfectly fit the solution space.
-Deep learning methods offer an alternative approach that is fast, leverages information from large data sets, and thus can reach high reconstruction quality.
-However, these methods usually rely on black boxes not accounting for the physics of the imaging system, and their lack of interpretability is often deplored.
-At the crossroads of both methods, unfolded deep learning techniques have been recently proposed.
-They incorporate the physics of the model and iterative optimization algorithms into a neural network design, leading to superior performance in various applications.
-This paper introduces a novel, unfolded deep learning approach called U-RDBFB designed for ROI CT reconstruction from limited data.
-Few-view truncated data are efficiently handled thanks to a robust non-convex data fidelity function combined with sparsity-inducing regularization functions.
-Iterations of a block dual forward-backward (DBFB) algorithm, embedded in an iterative reweighted scheme, are then unrolled over a neural network architecture, allowing the learning of various parameters in a supervised manner.
-Our experiments show an improvement over various state-of-the-art methods, including model-based iterative schemes, deep learning architectures, and deep unfolding methods.
+This paper presents a new method for reconstructing regions of interest (ROI) from a limited number of computed tomography (CT) measurements. {Classical model-based iterative reconstruction methods lead to images with predictable features.
+Still, they often suffer from tedious parameterization and slow convergence.
+On the contrary,} deep learning methods are fast, and they can reach high reconstruction quality by leveraging information from large datasets, but they lack interpretability.
+At the crossroads of both methods, deep unfolding networks have been recently proposed.
+Their design includes the physics of the imaging system and the steps of an iterative optimization algorithm.
+Motivated by the success of these networks for various applications, we introduce an unfolding neural network called U-RDBFB designed for ROI CT reconstruction from limited data.
+Few-view truncated data are {effectively} handled thanks to a robust non-convex data fidelity term combined with a sparsity-inducing regularization function.
+We unfold the Dual Block {coordinate} Forward-Backward (DBFB) algorithm, embedded in an iterative reweighted scheme, allowing the learning of key parameters in a supervised manner.
+Our experiments show an improvement over several state-of-the-art methods, including a model-based iterative scheme, {a multi-scale deep learning architecture}, and other deep unfolding methods.